North Tahoe is the perfect outdoor playground for families in all seasons. Why? Because there are so many great things to do in North Lake Tahoe!

 There’s a nice public beach adjacent, with plenty of parking in the off-season.
 Even in winter, this beach is our favorite spot to stop and take a family photo because Lake Tahoe is stunning year round.
 Parents will find additional grocery stores and rental stores in Kings Beach, as well as budget motels and hotels.

 Incline is just east of Kings Beach, right over the California/Nevada border.
 Living is certainly upscale in Incline Village, with resorts and vacation homes at a premium.
-Incline is the gateway to Highway 431, which leads to Diamond Peak Ski Resort.
+Incline is also the gateway to Diamond Peak Ski Resort.

 The most ‘liveable’ North Tahoe town, with the biggest local population, Truckee is situated north of the lake, near I-80.
 It’s only 30 minutes from Reno, Nevada, and on the route most families will take if arriving via the airport in Reno.

 Truckee has a new and old section; the old downtown is historic and quaint, with great shops and dining opportunities.
 The pioneering spirit is pervasive here.

 The new part of town offers strip malls, fast food chains, and plenty of standard motel lodging and ski rental shops.
 A great place for breakfast in Truckee is Squeeze Inn.